 Contingency Definitions

-The most current SSWG Contingency Database will be used to create the contingency set for the RTP analysis.
+The SSWG contingency database released with the SSWG start cases will be used to create the contingency set for the RTP analysis.
 This database shall be supplemented by auto-inserting single element contingencies.
-All contingency categories P0-P7, as well as extreme events conditions, will be studied in the 2022 RTP.
+All contingency categories P0-P7, as well as extreme events conditions, will be studied in the 2023 RTP.
 A detailed list of definitions can be found in Table 1 of NERC TPL-001-5.1.
 ERCOT may consider multiple generator outages due to a common cause failure as a first level contingency for P3 contingency analysis.

-The contingencies defined in ERCOT Planning Guide Section 4.1.1.2 will also be studied in the 2022 RTP with the proposed label in the following table:
+The contingencies defined in ERCOT Planning Guide Section 4.1.1.2 will also be studied in the 2023 RTP with the proposed label in the following table: